learnbyexample/Command-line-text-processing/gnu_sed.md

 ## <a name="n-and-n-commands"></a>n and N commands

 * These two commands will fetch next line (newline or NUL character separated, depending on options)

-* `n` will fetch the next line and replace whatever is already there in pattern space
+Quoting from [sed manual - common commands](https://www.gnu.org/software/sed/manual/sed.html#Common-Commands) for `n` command

+>If auto-print is not disabled, print the pattern space, then, regardless, replace the pattern space with the next line of input.
+If there is no more input then sed exits without processing any more commands.

 ```bash
 $ # if line contains 'blue', replace 'e' with 'E' only for following line